psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 * `error` - the error code
 * `error_description` (OPTIONAL) - a human readable description of the error
 * `error_uri` (OPTIONAL) - a URI identifying a human-readable web page with information about the error
-* `state` - the state value as sent by the client in the authorization request
+* `state` - the state value as sent by the client in the authorization request (if applicable)

 The following example shows the JWT payload for such an error response: